-- Replace the differential cover using gasket sealant or a new standard differential cover gasket for your make of vehicle. - Refill the differential until level with the filler hole. - Rotate the differential center 2 full turns. - Check the oil level and add oil if necessary. - Replace filler plug (apply thread sealant to filler plug before inserting if it is a threaded type plug). - Wipe differential housing clean of any oil or grease which may collect dirt or other abrasive particles.
+- Remove the filler plug. - Refill the differential until level with the filler hole. - Rotate the differential center 2 full turns. - Check the oil level and add oil if necessary. - Replace filler plug (apply thread sealant to filler plug before inserting if it is a threaded type plug). - ☐ Wipe differential housing clean of any oil or grease which may collect dirt or other abrasive particles.